Scatchell/trainicorns/lec-1-intro-tdd-pairing/index.md

 that may be very different that what you are used to.
 Through the numerous labs and discussions we hope that you will see value of this perspective and the value of the practices we introduce.

+Point out that nothing we teach in bootcamp is **law**.
+Every rule can be broken and students should feel free to challenge instructors.

 Introductions
 -------------